Tamarindo Beach – Costa Rica

 Tamarindo weather is always warm, and the sun shines just about 365 days per year!
 Only in rainy season will it rain lightly for an hour or two in the afternoon.
 Packing for Tamarindo is very easy, since it never gets cold and a pair of shorts, T-shirts, and in rainy season a thin long sleeved shirt, is enough.

-Costa Rica has many weather patterns and the weather in Tamarindo can be very different in other parts of the country.
-Green season can bring some bugs, so make sure to bring repellent.
+Costa Rica has many weather patterns and the weather in Tamarindo can be very different from other parts of the country.
+Green season can bring some bugs, so make sure to have repellent.